venishd/Venish_Dholiya/README.md

-- 👋 Hi, I’m @venish Dholiya I mean Venish.
+- 👋 Hi, I’m @venish Dholiya just called Venish.
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning advance Python
 - 💞️ I’m looking to collaborate on any platform
-- 📫 How to reach me ...

 <!---
 venishd/venishd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.